IM-98/Socia_Network_P7/README.md

 The application has been made with create-react-app and run on port 3000.

 To run the app in your browser, first go to the "client" folder and do npm install.
-After that, still in this folder create a new file name ".env" with these variables inside :
+After that, still in this folder create a new file named ".env" with these variables inside :

 ```
 REACT_APP_API_PROFILE = "localhost:4200/profile"